7 of the Best Low-Risk Investments in 2022

 Is There Any Investment That Is Free of Risk?

 If you ask a group of people this question, some of them might say, “Cash in the bank” or “Put it in the mattress.”
 But even that is not entirely free of risk.
-Inflation risk means that the money you are earning on your investment doesn’t keep up with inflation.
+You’re still exposed to inflation risk, for example, which is the risk that inflation will grow faster than the interest or other gains you earn on your investment.
 While you may not see your balance decline, your real purchasing power is being eroded.

 Here’s an example, suppose you have $1,000 in a savings account earning 2% interest.
 After a year, you’ll have $1,020.
 But if the cost of groceries has risen, even from $100 to $103 per week, you’ve lost buying power.

 The best low-risk investment for you is the one that helps you sleep at night.
 If you’re lying awake worrying that you’ll lose money, it’s time to move to lower risk investments.